ighori/monique/docs/reports.rst

 A creation :class:`~datetime.datetime` can be set explicitly with the ``created`` parameter.
 Note that the database model isn't optimized for submitting many report instances with a past datetime, and the parameter cannot be a future datetime.

-Setting an explicit :func:`input type <mqe.pars.parseany.parse_input>` saves time needed to detect an input format, and assures the parsing is correct.
+Setting an explicit :func:`input type <mqetables.parseany.parse_input>` saves time needed to detect an input format, and assures the parsing is correct.

 An explicit field delimiter can be passed explicitly as ``ip_options={'delimiter': delimiter}``.